Iran has drone base near U.S. troops in Syria

-Iran has established a drone airfield inside Syria not far from a U.S. military base, said U.S. officials, which may the source of drones that have recently threatened U.S. troops.
+WASHINGTON — Iran has established a drone airfield inside Syria not far from a U.S. military base, U.S. officials said Tuesday.
+The airfield may be the source of drones that have recently threatened U.S. troops.

 The Iranians have been basing Shahed-129 drones at the airfield, according to the officials.
 The Iranian-made drones can be armed or used for reconnaissance.
 Neither official could say for sure whether either of the two drones that the U.S. has shot down in southern Syria flew out of that base, but both said it was likely.